Pardot Lead Management & Scoring

 • Nurture logic that adapts to stage and intent

-This isn't about prettier dashboards or cleaner fields.
-It's about fixing qualification so revenue teams stop wasting time on the wrong leads.
+This is not about prettier dashboards or cleaner fields.
+It is about fixing qualification so revenue teams stop wasting time on the wrong leads.
+Six observable outcomes within 90 days of go-live — measurable in your existing Salesforce reports.

 Trending up